Process-Oriented Geometric Singular Perturbation Theory and Calcium Dynamics: Onset of oscillations

 where

-The function $\psi(C_\ast, 0)$ can be approximated by standard matching techniques in order to obtain an explicit higher order correction, however we omit this calculation for brevity.
-Expression \eqref{eq:hopf_value} follows from \eqref{eq:hopf_approx} after substituting the expression in \eqref{EV_R2} for $D_C \tilde f_0(\zeta(C_\ast),C_\ast)$.
+The function $\psi(C_\ast, 0)$ can be approximated by standard matching techniques in order to obtain an explicit higher order correction, but we omit this calculation for brevity.
+Expression \eqref{eq:hopf_value} follows from \eqref{eq:hopf_approx} after substituting the expression in \eqref{EV_R2} for $D_C \tilde f_0(\zeta(C_\ast),C_\ast)$. \end{proof}

+Numerical observations indicate a supercritical bifurcation and hence, the existence of nearby stable oscillations; see Remark \ref{rem:hopf_numerics} below.
+The qualitative shape of the profile in Figure \ref{fig:period} can also be explained by our findings. \SJ{Let $\mathcal T$ denote the oscillation period on the fastest time-scale $t$, as in Proposition \ref{prop:period}.
+Then}